EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-DNS.md

     > Why would you choose a complete split-brain DNS zone over the pinpoint DNS zone?

 1. [Verify the resource records in the pinpoint DNS zone](#task-8-verify-the-resource-records-in-the-pinpoint-dns-zone) on VN1-SRV1

+> Is there any difference to the complete split-brain DNS zone in the responses?

 ### Task 1: Create an Active Directory integrated primary zone